artnc/personal-website/src/blog/_posts/2015-07-13-ttrss-heroku.md

     git add -A
     git commit -m "Add Heroku files"
     ```

 1. Push your local TTRSS repo to Heroku.

     ```shell
     git push heroku master
     ```

 1. Go to your app's database in the [Heroku Postgres dashboard](https://postgres.heroku.com/databases) and copy its connection settings into your new TTRSS instance, which can be found at the URL described in step 3.

 1. Complete the installation wizard by clicking *Test configuration*, *Initialize database*, and *Save configuration*.

 1. Log in to your TTRSS instance with the default username `admin` and password `password`.

-## Thanks
+## Acknowledgements

 This guide is based on Reuben Castelino's impressively detailed [blog post](http://projectdelphai.github.io/blog/2013/03/15/replacing-google-reader-with-tt-rss-on-heroku/) on the subject.
 I attempt to improve on his method by:

-- favoring the normal TTRSS database initialization process over manual initialization
+- Favoring the normal TTRSS database initialization process over manual initialization

-- leveraging Heroku's `composer.json` support instead of relying on a prebuilt copy of `mbstring.so`
+- Leveraging Heroku's `composer.json` support instead of relying on a prebuilt copy of `mbstring.so`

-- preventing the `Session failed to validate (incorrect IP)` login error
+- Preventing the `Session failed to validate (incorrect IP)` login error

-- being more concise (he did thoughtfully condense his post into a shell script for us TLDR folks, but unfortunately it no longer works)
+- Being more concise (he did thoughtfully condense his post into a shell script for us TLDR folks, but unfortunately it no longer works)

 ## Extra Credit